nverwer/eXist-components/README.md

 ## Usage

+Do `maven install`.
+This will create a .xar file in the `target` directory.
-Install the module into eXist.
+Install the .xar file into eXist, using the package manager.

 ## Functions to generate QR codes in SVG

 ```
 xquery version "3.1";